Article updated: June 24, 2022

 Verdict:

-So, Is Gold Bond Safe for Balls?
+So, is Gold Bond Powder Safe for Balls?

 Basically, yeah.

-In regards to safety, there isn’t anything in Gold Bond powder that should prevent you from safely putting it on your ballsack.
+In regards to safety, there isn’t anything in Gold Bond powder that should prevent you from safely putting it on your ball sack.

 Do I Recommend Gold Bond Powder for Balls?

-My recommendation?
+My Recommendation?

-If you’re interested in an awesome performing, talc free powder specifically designed for the balls and body, I highly recommend you check out Galaxy Dust Body Powder.
+If you’re interested in an awesome performing, talc-free powder specifically designed for the balls and body, I highly recommend you check out Galaxy Dust Body Powder.

 Unlike Gold Bond powder, Galaxy Dust is designed to be applied to the balls.
 So not only is it formulated with ball-safe ingredients, but it’s also completely free of sketchy ingredients that could pose a risk to loved ones.